Mansfield Park: The Crawfords

 Social perceptions of gender are such that, though Henry suffers, Maria suffers more.
 And by taking Maria away from her community, he deprives the Bertrams of a family member.
 The inevitable reporting of the scandal in the gossip-columns only adds further to family misery.

 Mary Crawford possesses many attractive qualities including kindness, charm, warmth and vivacity.
 However, her strong competitive streak leads her to see love as a game where one party conquers and controls the other, a view not dissimilar to that of the narrator when in ironic mode.
 Mary's narcissism results in lack of empathy.
-She insists that Edmund abandon his clerical career because it is not prestigious enough.
+She insists that Edmund should abandon his clerical career because it is not prestigious enough.
 With feminist cynicism, she tells Fanny to marry Henry to 'pay off the debts of one's sex' and to have a 'triumph' at the expense of her brother.

 Edwards concludes that Mansfield Park demonstrates how those who, like most people, lack a superabundance of wit, charm and wisdom, get along in the world.
 Those with superficial strength are ultimately revealed as weak; it is the people considered as 'nothing' who quietly triumph.